-- The QIBA Amyloid-PET Profile defines the technical and behavioral performance levels and quality control - specifications for brain amyloid tracer PET scans used in single- and multi-center clinical trials of neurologic - disease, particularly Alzheimer's disease.
-Examples of clinical application are detailed below in the Claims. - 86 The aim of the QIBA Profile specifications is to minimize intra- and inter-subject, intra- and inter-platform, - and inter-institutional variability of quantitative scan data due to factors other than the intervention under - 88 investigation.
-PET studies using an amyloid tracer, performed according to the technical specifications of - 89 this QIBA Profile provides qualitative and/or quantitative data for multi-time point comparative - 90 assessments (e.g., response assessment, investigation of predictive and/or prognostic biomarkers of - treatment efficacy).
-While the Profile details also apply to studies assessing subjects at a single time point, a - 92 cross-sectional Claim is not currently included in this Profile. - 93 A motivation for the development of this Profile is that while a typical PET scanner measurement system - 94 (including all supporting devices) may be stable over days or weeks; this stability cannot be expected over - 95 the time that it takes to complete a clinical trial.
-In addition, there are well known differences between - 96 scanners and/or the operation of the same type of scanner at different imaging sites.
-Particularly for - 97 longitudinal studies, precise quality control of the scanner both daily and periodically for stability is of - 98 paramount relevance.
-In addition, a process of harmonization is also of high relevance to make results - 99 comparable between centers.
+The QIBA Amyloid-PET Profile defines the technical and behavioral performance levels and quality control specifications for brain amyloid tracer PET scans used in single- and multi-center clinical trials of neurologic disease, primarily dementiaparticularly Alzheimer's disease.
+The specific claims for accuracyExamples of clinical application are detailed below in the Claims.

+The aim of the QIBA Profile specifications is to minimize intra- and inter-subject, intra- and inter-platform, and inter-institutional variability of quantitative scan data due to factors other than the intervention under investigation.
+PET studies using an amyloid tracer, performed according to the technical specifications of this QIBA Profile provides qualitative and/or quantitative data for multi-time point comparative assessments (e.g., response assessment, investigation of predictive and/or prognostic biomarkers of treatment efficacy).
+While the Profile details also apply to studies assessing subjects at a single time point, a cross-sectional Claim is not currently included in this Profile.

+A motivation for the development of this Profile is that while a typical PET scanner measurement system (including all supporting devices) may be stable over days or weeks; this stability cannot be expected over the time that it takes to complete a clinical trial.
+In addition, there are well known differences between scanners and/or the operation of the same type of scanner at different imaging sites.
+Particularly for longitudinal studies, precise quality control of the scanner both daily and periodically for stability is of paramount relevance.
+In addition, a process of harmonization is also of high relevance to make results

+148 comparable between centers.